39xdgy/stock_analysier/README.md

 You have to create a "Data" folder to host all your data.
 Inside that folder, you will have to have the file "webull_credentials.json" to host all your data for webull login.
 About the detail of that file, please check the link in the help section.

-After you create the folder with the file inside. just go to the "Run" folder and run the file "self_main.py" for the auto trading that created for myself.
+After you create the folder with the file inside. just go to the "Run" folder and run the file "self_all.py" for the auto trading that created for myself.

+Also, You will need to download the [stock ticker](https://www.nasdaq.com/market-activity/stocks/screener) into the Data folder.

 ### TODO

-* Add trade record into the user (finished code, need testing)
-* Add Japanese readme
-* make it more user interactive with all the rules
-* add comments in my code(Sorry I will try my best to make it better)
+Everything is on my Trello Board and you can check what I am up to from [here](https://trello.com/b/6WNh1HhC/stock-applications).

 ### Helps